• Home/Contact

 Finished Inside Front Bow Sections including Pad Eyes

 30th & 31st - Relative in hospital at Armidale - so we had a trip up there and a stay overnight, then home.
-So glad we did - snowed at Guyra and freezing up there.
+So glad we did - snowed at Guyra and freezing up there over the weekend.

 01/08/2025 - Back home and back to working on the inside of the bow.
 We pulled the coved section down with a bit of difficulty - had to cut and sand edges on both the port and starboard sides to get it out.
 Did a bit of extra sanding on the edges to make sure it would go back in easy enough with glue on the edges.